kajmagnus/kajmagnus-blogg/src/pages/2017-09-13-new-embedded-comments/index.md

 ---
 title: New embedded comments for static sites
-date: "2017-08-25T16:37:00.000Z"
+date: "2017-09-13T14:00:00.000Z"
 path: "/new-embedded-comments"
 discussionId: "new-embedded-comments-2017"
 ---

 Here's an new embedded comments system, open source, ad-free & track-free, and with some new ideas, which adds discussions to your static website, or WordPress / whatever blog.
-Scroll down and have a look.
+Scroll down and have a look
-This is a static site, built with Gatsby, hosted at Netlify, and with that new embedded comments system.
+— this is a static site, built with Gatsby, hosted at Netlify, and with that new embedded comments system.
+(The name is currently "EffectiveDiscussions".)

-Benefits and unique features:
+Benefits and features:

 - **Easy to write good looking comments,** because of a full screen width Markdown editor, with live preview.
 Click Reply below and have a look.